-While the EHHS graduation rate is improving, EOC scores indicate low numbers in the distinguished achievement category; thus, indicating a need for more rigorous instruction.
-The low achievement of certain subgroups indicates a need for rigorous data collection and analysis in an effort to differentiate instruction for learning needs.
-In a focused effort to meet the needs of all learners, EHHS leaders and teachers will continue to need support in how to help students achieve while facing demographic and financial hardships.
+Student Achievement:Summarize the EOC scores indicate low numbers in the distinguished achievement category; student achievement trends and patterns thus, indicating a need for more rigorous instruction.
+The low achievement of observed by the team while completing this certain subgroups indicates a need for rigorous data collection and analysis in section of the report.
+What are the an effort to differentiate instruction for learning needs.
+In a focused effort to important trends and patterns that will meet the needs of all learners, EHHS leaders and teachers will continue to need support the identification of student, support in how to help students achieve while facing demographic and teacher, and leader needs? financial hardships.
 In addition, ELL and SWD subgroups need unlimited continued support for student success.
-The recent school closures due to the COVID 19 pandemic affected student achievement negatively.
-The virtual learning model was not successful at EHHS, and many students will have learning gaps as they return to school in the fall of 2021.
-Students will also need support socially and emotionally as they face academic challenges.
+The pandemic years continue to affect student achievement negatively along with student apathy.
+Students will continue to need support socially and emotionally as they face academic challenges.